Turner Prize: 1984

-Malcolm Morley is awarded the inaugural Turner Prize for his installation of two oil-on-canvas paintings inspired by a trip to Greece.
-Morley’s win sparked controversy because he had been living in New York for the previous 20 years.
+Malcolm Morley was awarded the inaugural Turner Prize for his installation of two oil-on-canvas paintings inspired by a trip to Greece.
+Morley's win sparked controversy because he had been living in New York for the previous 20 years.
 Other nominees included Richard Long, Richard Deacon and Gilbert & George, all of whom went on to win the Turner Prize themselves.
 The prize was awarded by Lord Gowrie, Minister for the Arts at the time.

 1985

-Howard Hodgkin is awarded the Turner Prize for A Small Thing But My Own.
+Howard Hodgkin was awarded the Turner Prize for A Small Thing But My Own.
 Other nominees included Terry Atkinson, sculptor Tony Cragg, Ian Hamilton Finlay, Milena Kalinovska and painting/printing artist John Walker.
 The prize was awarded by celebrity presenter Sir Richard Attenborough.

 1986

-The controversial art duo Gilbert & George were awarded after a previous nomination in 1984.
+The controversial art duo Gilbert & George were awarded the prize after a previous nomination in 1984.
 Other nominees included Art & Language (collaborative group composed of Michael Baldwin and Mel Ramsden), sculpture/printing artist Victor Burgin, painter Derek Jarman, painter Stephen McKenna and sculptor Bill Woodrow.